-- Test options for how rebalancing can be done, both in terms of: - Tariff structure what tariffs apply to whom and which tariff will increase or decrease; and - Tariff levels three options for the extent to which tariffs go up or down were tested.
+- Explain the drivers of rebalancing; - Test the relative demand from different Port Users for the investment that is driving the need for tariff rebalancing; and - Test options for how rebalancing can be done, both in terms of: - Tariff structure what tariffs apply to whom and which tariff will increase or decrease; and - Tariff levels three options for the extent to which tariffs go up or down were tested.

-PoM is conducting this engagement in two phases.
-Phase 1 was completed over September and October and involved a series of forums including over 200 participants, and consultation questions that were circulated to 980 recipients.
-PoM received 12 submissions, which have been used to inform this draft Tariff Rebalancing Application.
-Phase 2 invites feedback on this draft application.
+Phase 1 was conducted over September and October and involved a series of forums including over 200 participants, and consultation questions that were circulated to 980 recipients.
+PoM received 13 submissions, which were used to inform a draft Tariff Rebalancing Application for further consultation.